SAE/AISI 8720 Alloy Steel (UNS G87200)

 Applications of 8720 Alloy Steel

-• Gears and Gear Shafts: AISI 8720 steel's excellent wear resistance and high load-bearing capacity make it suitable for manufacturing gears and gear shafts used in heavy machinery, automotive transmissions, and power transmission systems.
+• Gears and Gear Shafts: Excellent wear resistance and high load-bearing capacity make it suitable for manufacturing gears and gear shafts used in heavy machinery, automotive transmissions, and power transmission systems.

-• Bolts and Fasteners: Due to its high strength and toughness, AISI 8720 steel is often used to produce bolts, screws, and other fasteners for applications that require reliability, resistance to fatigue, and the ability to withstand high stress.
+• Bolts and Fasteners: Due to its high strength and toughness, it is often used to produce bolts, screws, and other fasteners for applications that require reliability, resistance to fatigue, and the ability to withstand high stress.

-• Bearings: The wear resistance and hardness of AISI 8720 steel make it suitable for producing bearings, especially in applications where high load capacities, toughness, and resistance to wear are crucial.
+• Bearings: The wear resistance and hardness make it suitable for producing bearings, especially in applications where high load capacities, toughness, and resistance to wear are crucial.

-• Hydraulic Components: The high strength and fatigue resistance of AISI 8720 steel make it a suitable material for hydraulic components such as pistons, rods, and cylinders.
+• Hydraulic Components: High strength and fatigue resistance make it suitable for hydraulic components such as pistons, rods, and cylinders.

 Similar Alloys